exrook/swic/README.md

         swic [OPTION]

 Description:
-	By default, swic acts as a stopwatch, and returns the time elapsed on any key input.
+	By default, swic acts as a stopwatch.

         [OPTIONS] are: